MontelioneLab/AISAR/README.md

    - calculate 6000 models and also relax all 6000 models.

 * mergeChain.py and runMergedChain.py
-   - merge two chains into one chain to PCA analysis
+   - merge two chains into one chain for PCA analysis

 * FilterAF2.py: filters out bad models based on the AF log file.
 The python code is copied from here: https://github.rpi.edu/RPIBioinformatics/FilteringAF2_scripts

 ```
   Input sequence for AlphaFold: doc1_noN.fasta.
-  We exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, to avoid potential influence on the pTM and <pLDDT> scores.
+  We excluded the long disordered tails and non-native tags from the input fasta sequence for AlphaFold modeling, to avoid potential influence on the pTM and <pLDDT> scores.

   Commands:
   > cd CDK2AP1-doc1 (set working dir: CDK2AP1-doc1)